yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 - The **object language** is the formal language under study — here, EasyLang.
 Its formulas are ASCII strings: pieces of data, to be inspected, measured, and encoded.
-A formula claims something only in the sense of 2.5, relative to a structure.
+A formula asserts nothing by itself; what the article establishes about formulas is derivability from axioms (2.5).
 - The **metalanguage** is the language the study itself is written in: mathematical English plus the notation of Section 1.
 Reasoning carried out in it is called **metatheory**, and "at the metalevel" means "in the metalanguage, speaking about the object language."
-Nothing at this level is exotic — it is ordinary mathematics, applied to strings and structures.
+Nothing at this level is exotic — it is ordinary mathematics, applied to strings and numbers.

 By this classification, everything in Section 2 apart from the displayed EasyLang strings was metalevel: the grammar in 2.2 is not an EasyLang formula but a metalevel description of which strings are terms; "every formula has a single canonical spelling" is a metalevel fact about strings;
-$\mathbb{N} \models$ `not 0=1` is a metalevel statement relating one string to one structure.
+$\vdash$ `not 0=1` is a metalevel statement about one string and the axioms.

 Functions need the most care, because they occur on both sides of the divide.
 The rule, already applied in 2.5 and kept for the rest of